 Blogging is very much a game of trial and error.

 By sharing this with you I am showing you the path I wish I had taken first with my blog.
 These are the things I needed to do first.

-Although I did set up with SiteGround and I did pick a niche, I did not blog for Google traffic from day one.
+Although I did pick a niche when I launched my blog, I did not blog for Google traffic from day one.
 I blogged with my own thoughts and feelings, and while your friends and family might read it, it’s not the way to get a large audience and ultimately make money.

 As long as you get started with the knowledge you will need to work hard, and learn all of the time, then you’ll be off to a brilliant start!